nmei-42/42-Sommelier/README.md

 In this project:
 * Students implement a perceptron and ADALINE from scratch
 * Gain experience working with pandas and plotting/visualizing data with matplotlib
-* Reimplement simple cross-validation dataset generator functions
+* Reimplement train-test split and k-fold cross-validation functions

 Bonuses for this project include:
 * Implementing perceptron and ADALINE functions in Cython